ArminJo/Smart-Battery-Module-Info_For_Arduino/README.md

 | GROUND | BatteryPresent | THERMISTOR ? | CLOCK | DATA | VCC | - seen at HP packs.
  | GROUND | GROUND | Alert ? | HostPresent | BatteryPresent | DATA | CLOCK  | VCC | VCC | - seen at Dell packs.

-After startup, the program scans for a connected I2C device.
+After startup, the program scans for a connected I2C device.<br/>
+In version 4.0 a voltage and resistance measurement by means of 4 additional resistors is integrated **to identify the I2C pins**.
+It measures voltage or resistance to ground (if voltage is zero).<br/>
+**The I2c pins have around 300 kOhm to 1000 kOhm**, the thermistor 10 kOhm.

-You can try different pin combinations until led stops blinking and `Found I2C device attached at address: 0x0B` is printed.
+You can try different I2C pin combinations until led stops blinking and `Found I2C device attached at address: 0x0B` is printed.
-If you connect clock or data with the thermistor connector, the scanning stops.<br/>
+If you connect clock or data  with the thermistor connector or ground, the scanning stops.<br/>
 After connecting, full data is printed.<br/>
 Dynamic values like temperature, voltage and current are checked every 3 seconds and printed if changed.